icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 - [Docker on Windows behind a firewall](https://toedter.com/2015/05/11/docker-on-windows-behind-a-firewall/) by [@kaitoedter](https://twitter.com/kaitoedter)
 - [Docker Quick Tutorial](https://vegibit.com/docker-quick-tutorial/) Introduces you to the official Getting Started Tutorial using Windows 10 and Hyper-V.
 - [Docker Reference Architecture: Modernizing Traditional .NET Framework Applications](https://success.mirantis.com/article/modernizing-traditional-dot-net-applications) - You will learn to identify the types of .NET Framework applications that are good candidates for containerization, the "lift-and-shift" approach to containerization.
-- [Docker with Microsoft SQL 2016 + ASP.NET](https://blog.alexellis.io/docker-does-sql2016-aspnet/) 在 Docker 中运行 ASP.NET 和 SQL Server 工作负载的演示
+- [Docker with Microsoft SQL 2016 + ASP.NET](https://blog.alexellis.io/docker-does-sql2016-aspnet/) Demonstration running ASP.NET and SQL Server workloads in Docker
 - [Exploring ASP.NET Core with Docker in both Linux and Windows Containers](https://www.hanselman.com/blog/exploring-aspnet-core-with-docker-in-both-linux-and-windows-containers) Running ASP.NET Core apps in Linux and Windows containers, using [Docker for Windows][docker-for-windows]
 - [Running a Legacy ASP.NET App in a Windows Container](https://blog.sixeyed.com/dockerizing-nerd-dinner-part-1-running-a-legacy-asp-net-app-in-a-windows-container/) Steps for Dockerizing a legacy ASP.NET app and running as a Windows container
 - [Windows Containers and Docker: The 101](https://www.youtube.com/watch?v=N7SG2wEyQtM) :movie_camera: - A 20-minute overview, using Docker to run PowerShell, ASP.NET Core and ASP.NET apps